AI meeting transcription: How it works and which tools lead in 2026

 - Clip-focused workflow adds steps for teams that need text-first documentation

 Verdict: Fathom suits sales and customer success teams that share recorded highlights internally.
-With bot-free capture now available, it can also accommodate meetings where a visible participant would disrupt the
+Bot-free capture is now selectable per meeting alongside the bot-based mode.

 Granola

-Best for: Professionals running confidential pitch meetings and executive recruiting where discretion and documentation precision both matter.
+Best for: Professionals running pitch meetings and executive recruiting who need precise documentation and want to stay present in the conversation.

 Pros: